-The Presidents Race takes place during the fourth inning of every Nationals home game!
+The GEICO President's Race takes place during the fourth inning of every Nationals home game!
 After the race, take a photo with the Nationals Racing Presidents and the GEICO Gecko at the top of Section 131!

 George Washington is the quintessential champion.
 He is, as the saying goes, first in war, first in peace and first to win the Washington Nationals Presidents Race.
 This final achievement ranks among George's most cherished, including winning the American Revolution and founding the nation.
 George is low-key and confident, not a braggart.
 He races with easy strides, sure of his ability, proud of his achievements.
 Because of his confidence, he may seem stoic and disinterested - maybe even above it all.
 Undaunted by his opponents, George is simply determined to win -even if it takes putting a lesser man down.